raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

      | Padding    |            X         X  |            X         X  |
      +------------+-------------------------+-------------------------+

+Note that some of the columns in this table are currently empty.
+The table is provided as a template for future TLV definitions to follow.
 It is recommended that definitions of future TLVs include a similar table summarizing the contexts where the new TLV is valid.